TimothyGu/tgnotes/SPEC.md

 This document is written in GitHub-flavored Markdown, suitable to be processed with the Redcarpet Markdown renderer (the default on GitHub).

+Copyright © 2014 Tiancheng "Timothy" Gu, under the MIT License, in the file `LICENSE`.